On the Complexity of Quantum Field Theory: Complexity of QFT actions

 where $D_\circ(\rho)=\{z\in\bbC\,|\,|z|<\rho\}$ is the punctured disk of radius $\rho$.
 A \textit{log-Noetherian} chain on $U$ consists of bounded holomorphic functions $\xi_1,\ldots,\xi_R: U \to \bbC$ satisfying a system of differential equations

 This resembles the definition of a Pfaffian chain, but there are a few crucial differences: \begin{enumerate} \item[(i)] the triangularity requirement is dropped, and the polynomials $P_{ij}$ may depend on all functions $\xi_1,\ldots,\xi_R$.
 In this construction, the variables $z_1,\ldots,z_n$ themselves have to be defined as functions in the chain; \item[(ii)] the functions and variables are complex-valued, and instead of regular derivatives one uses logarithmic derivatives $z_j\frac{\pd}{\pd z_j}$; \item[(iii)] the domain $U$ is bounded and has to be of a specific cellular form, as explained in detail in \cite{binyamini2024lognoetherianfunctions}.\footnote{Essentially, the domains $U$ are constructed inductively by fibering disks and annuli over each other.
-The radii of these fibered disks and annuli are allowed to vary as a log-Noetherian function on the base space.} \end{enumerate} A log-Noetherian function is then any function $f(z_1,\ldots,z_N) = P(\xi_1,\ldots,\xi_R)$ depending polynomially on the functions in the chain.
+The radii of these fibered disks and annuli are allowed to vary as a log-Noetherian function on the base space.
+The domain $U$ given in equation \eqref{eq:domainU} is a simple example of such a domain, in which the radii are constant.} \end{enumerate} A log-Noetherian function is then any function $f(z_1,\ldots,z_N) = P(\xi_1,\ldots,\xi_R)$ depending polynomially on the functions in the chain.
 These functions are known to satisfy local complexity bounds, and it has therefore been conjectured that they are sharply o-minimal.
-While it is presently not known how to precisely assign a format and degree to such a function and domain, it is suggestive from \cite{binyamini2024lognoetherianfunctions} that their sum should be given by
+While it is presently not known how to precisely assign a format and degree to such a function and domain, it is suggestive\footnote{To be precise, it is shown in \cite{binyamini2024lognoetherianfunctions} that these functions are \textit{effectively} o-minimal, meaning that they satisfy effectively computable bounds characterized by a single number.} from \cite{binyamini2024lognoetherianfunctions} that their sum should be

 Note that the terms in the first line of this equation are also present in the case of Pfaffian functions \eqref{degree-format-Pfaffalg}, when taking into account that the variables are now considered as being part of the chain.
 In the log-Noetherian setting there are now several new terms capturing details of the functions and the domain on which they are defined.
 In particular, one has the norms $\norm{P}$, $\norm{P_{ij}}$ of the polynomials, which are defined as the sum of the absolute values of their coefficients.
 These are essential for giving the required local bounds on the function.
 The domain complexity $\cF(U) + \cD(U)$ given in \cite{binyamini2024lognoetherianfunctions} evaluates to a linear function in $\sum_{j}\rho_j$.
 In contrast to Pfaffian functions the domain complexity needs to be taken into account as we will illustrate in the following example.